Battle of Vienna: Battle

 It is recorded that the Polish cavalry slowly emerged from a nearby forest to the cheers of onlooking infantry, which had been anticipating their arrival.
 At 4:00 pm, a detachment of 120 hussars engaged in a probing charge, successfully proving Ottoman vulnerability to attack but taking many casualties.
-During this action they would begin to approach the Türkenschanze, which was now threatened by three separate forces (the Poles from the west, the Saxons and Bavarians from the northwest and the Austrians from the north).
-At this point, the Ottoman vizier decided to leave this position and retreat to his headquarters in the main camp further south.
+During this action, they began to approach the Türkenschanze, which was now threatened by three separate forces (the Poles from the west, the Saxons and Bavarians from the northwest and the Austrians from the north).
+At this point, the Ottoman vizier left this position and retreated to his headquarters in the main camp further south.
 However, by then many Ottoman soldiers were already leaving the battlefield.

 The relief army was now ready for a final push.
 At around 6:00 pm, the Polish king ordered the cavalry to attack in four contingents, three Polish groups and one from the Holy Roman Empire.
 18,000 horsemen charged down the hills, the largest cavalry charge in history.
 Sobieski led the charge at the head of 3,000 Polish heavy lancers, the "Winged Hussars".
 Lipka Tatars who participated on the Polish side wore a sprig of straw in their helmets to distinguish them from the tatars fighting on the Ottoman side.
-The charge quickly broke the battle lines of the Ottomans, who were already exhausted and demoralized and would begin to retreat from the battlefield.
+The charge quickly broke the battle lines of the Ottomans, who were already exhausted and demoralized and began to retreat from the battlefield.
 The cavalry headed directly towards the Ottoman camps and Kara Mustafa's headquarters, while the remaining Viennese garrison sallied out of its defenses to join in the assault.

 The Ottoman forces were tired and dispirited following the failure of the sapping attempt, the assault on the city and the advance of the Holy League infantry on the Türkenschanze.
 Less than three hours after the decisive cavalry charge, the Holy League forces had won the battle and successfully defended Vienna.
 The first Catholic officer who entered the city was Louis William, Margrave of Baden-Baden, at the head of his dragoons.
 Afterwards Sobieski paraphrased Julius Caesar's famous quotation (Veni, vidi, vici) by saying "Venimus, vidimus, Deus vicit"- "We came, we saw, God conquered".